smhaller/ldap-overleaf-sl/README.md

 ```

 *Known Issue:*
-During the first startup the nginx-certbot image will get an initial certificate - if that
+During the first startup the certbot image will get an initial certificate - if that
 happens not in a very timley matter sharelatex will fail to start: Due to the missing certificates
 nginx crashes.
 Solution: wait 10 seconds and restart the sharelatex container.